antibody-br/ServoControl/README.md

 you see: if have my Phone IP defined as ```192.168.0.102``` but it is now: ```192.168.0.103```
 Check again your touchOSC app to see if it is still the same.

 it take a few moments to start, on my compter 20 sec., also its a bit slow to receive the fist messages.
 Keep turning the rotary till it gets it.
-output looks like this:
+Output looks like this:

 ![Circuit](image/python_con.png)
 conroller => output angle

 ## Famous last words: "IT SHOULD WORK!"
 ### Happy trouble shooting and debugging!!!